ConnorKirk/PersonalSite/content/post/2023-11-24_using-peach-logger-on-arm-based-macs copy.md

 title: "Using Peach Powerline on Arm Based Macs"
 date: 2023-11-24T12:00:46Z
 author: Connor Kirkpatrick
-slug: "2023-11-24_using-peach-powerline--on-arm-based-macs"
+slug: "using-peach-powerline--on-arm-based-macs"
 categories:
 tags: [rowing]
 ---

 Peach Powerline is used for analysing the Peach systems logger data.
-It runs on Windows.
+It only runs on Windows.
-This post documents the fun of getting it to work on ARM based Macs It is possible to use it on Mac via a virtual machine such as via Parallels
+This post documents the fun of getting it to work on ARM based Macs (i.e. M1, M2, M3).

+It is possible to use Powerline on Mac via a virtual machine such as via Parallels, but downloading data from the device on an ARM based Mac will not work.

 It is also possible to run on newer M1/M2 Macs.
 These are some notes from setting this up.
+All of these steps should be performed within the Windows VM

-1. Install Parallels and a Windows VM
+1. Install Parallels and a Windows VM on your mac.
+Install the Powerline software if you haven't already
+2. Follow the instructions to uninstall the existing drivers on the Windows VM.
+[FTDI CDM Uninstaller](https://ftdichip.com/Support/Utilities/CDM_Uninst_GUI_Readme.html)
-2. When the logger is plugged in, Parallels will ask whether to connect it to your mac or the windows VM.
+3. When the logger is plugged in, Parallels will ask whether to connect it to your mac or the windows VM.
 Choose the windows VM.
-3. Download the device drivers from [FTDI Community - Windows ARM64 Driver](https://www.ftdicommunity.com/index.php?topic=753.0)
+4. Download the device drivers from [FTDI Community - Windows ARM64 Driver](https://www.ftdicommunity.com/index.php?topic=753.0)
-    * Unzip the folder
+    * Extract the folder
     * Copy the directory to `C:/` on your Windows VM.
 It doesn't seem to matter where abouts in this drive, but leaving it at the root seems to work.
     * It should look like `C:/CDM-v2.12.36.4-for-ARM64-Signed-Distributable`
 3. Update the FTDI device driver, following section 3.3 [FTDI Device Driver Installation](https://ftdichip.com/wp-content/uploads/2022/05/AN_396-FTDI-Drivers-Installation-Guide-for-Windows-10_11.pdf)